 - 6. Apply FML-2 grease to new plunger button backup rings and o-rings.
 Install the rings in the internal groove in the plunger socket.
 If the backup ring is not installed the plunger can be forced out of the plunger socket. - 7.
-Install the retainer pins, verifying that each pin moves freely without excess side play in the pin holes.

-- 8. Install the flat snap ring over the pins and then install the piston band. - 9.
+Install the retainer pins, verifying that each pin moves freely without excess side play in the pin holes. - 8.
+Install the flat snap ring over the pins. - 9.
 Install the plungers and check the snap-in feature of the plunger attachment.
 Use the plunger removal tool to ensure the pins retract to release the plunger, and close to retain the plunger in a uniform manner.